Indrasen-007/Native_ADB2C_PhoneAuth_MCT/README.md

     For example, if the name of your B2C tenant is *contosotenant*, all instances of `yourtenant.onmicrosoft.com` become `contosotenant.onmicrosoft.com`.

-1. In **`Phone_Email_Base.xml`**, replace `{insert your privacy statement URL}` and `{insert your terms and conditions URL}` with the appropriate URLs.
-Alternatively, delete the lines containing this text if you do not want these links shown on your phone signup/signin pages.

 1. Save the file.

 ## Upload the policies